blakej11/blakej11.github.io/projects/turing-clouds/background.md

 ### Interacting with the data

-During the development of my GPU-based implementation, I came across a paper by Aubrey Jaffer titled [Oseen Flow in Ink Marbling](https://arxiv.org/pdf/1702.02106v1.pdf).
-It describes the dynamics of a system where a finite-length stroke is made within a liquid with some viscosity, such as what you might do when creating [ink marbling patterns](https://en.wikipedia.org/wiki/Paper_marbling).
-This seemed like a fun way to interact with my visualization, so I added support for it.
+During the development of my GPU-based implementation, I came across a paper by Aubrey Jaffer titled "[Oseen Flow in Ink Marbling](https://arxiv.org/pdf/1702.02106v1.pdf)".
+It describes the dynamics of a system where a finite-length stroke is made within a viscous liquid, such as what you might do when creating [ink marbling patterns](https://en.wikipedia.org/wiki/Paper_marbling).
+This seemed like a fun way to interact with my visualization, so I implemented support for it.
 It treats mouse movements as strokes, and the result can wind up feeling like finger painting using very surprising colors.
 Here's an example, created by drawing a few spiral strokes in an existing image:

 ![](images/50/stroke/0024517.png#center)